Challenge a statutory demand

-You can’t challenge a statutory demand if it was served on a company.
+You cannot challenge a statutory demand if it was served on a company.
 You can apply to stop your creditors from winding up your company instead.

 Any bankruptcy petitions the creditor has already filed against you will usually be suspended until the court reaches a decision.

-The court won’t usually set aside a statutory demand if it was served on you following the judgment of another court unless, for example:
+The court will not usually set aside a statutory demand if it was served on you following the judgment of another court unless, for example: